Yandex Cloud

 To connect a database certificate to a pod, use the secret or configmap objects.

-You can select connection mode for Compute Cloud disks depending on your needs:
+You can choose how to attach Compute Cloud disks depending on your use case:

-• If you want Kubernetes to automatically provision a PersistentVolume object and configure a new disk, create a pod with a dynamically provisioned volume.
+• If you need Kubernetes to automatically provision a PersistentVolume and configure a new disk, create a pod with a dynamically provisioned volume.

 • To use existing Compute Cloud volumes, create a pod with a statically provisioned pod.